Linaro/lava/doc/v2/first-installation.rst

 Interim releases are made available from the the :ref:`staging-repo <lava_repositories>`.

-During periods when the internal transitions within Debian stop the ``lava-server`` package from migrating automatically into the testing suite, users running Debian testing may also obtain the same release using the ``people.linaro.org`` repository.

 If in doubt, install the ``production`` release of ``lava-server`` from official distribution mirrors.
 (Backports are included on Debian mirrors.)